 Employees who perform the same roles in your business will need to work with similar types of files.
 You will want to keep files related to a role in the same area in your system to make them easier to find.
 In addition, you may grant or limit access to files based on a employee's role in a company.
 For example, HR has access to private employee information that should only be accessible by employees in the HR department.

-Morro Data supports two modes for managing users:
+Morro Data supports several modes for managing users:

 - Morro Data Users Mode